 - For over 25 years, funds were raised & dispersed to hospice providers.
 In late 2005, this changed as the board decided to focus on capital fundraising with a long term goal of build a hospice house.
 The plan was to spend as little money as possible until beginning the “creation” stage of the project.
 This philosophy would ensure that the organization would be fiscally solvent and that funds would be available for building of the house.
 Currently the Foundation’s investment account contains both its restricted and operational funds.

 - It operated utilizing volunteers until 2007.

-- In March 2010, the board decided to challenge that belief.
-Local hospice care providers & community members were surveyed, government & health regulations reviewed, & cost projections were updated.
+- In March 2010 the board decided to challenge that belief.
+Local hospice care providers and community members were surveyed, government and health regulations reviewed and cost projections were updated.

-- In September 2010, HCF’s Board of Directors took action in response to the needs of the local hospice & palliative care providers.
+- In September 2010, HCF’s Board of Directors took action in response to the needs of the local hospice and palliative care providers.
 Prior to creating programming, data was compiled from various community needs assessments.
-HCF had assistance from representatives from the palliative care community.
+HCF had assistance from representatives in the palliative care community.
 They created new programing in accordance to nonprofit standards & with input from the organization’s attorney.